Trading Strategy of the Week: MomentumInvesting UCGG

 2. Whether or not the stock itself is in a rising trend.

 I sell when the biggest rise of a stock is over and I use a stop-loss for that.
-No strategy is perfect, so a stop-loss ensures I lock in profits and get out quick enough to avoid a possible big loss.* (*Editor’s note: stop losses may not limit losses in all market conditions.)
+No strategy is perfect, so a stop-loss ensures I lock in profits and get out quickly enough to avoid a possible big loss. (*Editor’s note: stop losses may not limit losses in all market conditions.)
 In my experience, humbleness pays off.

 Momentum UCGG scans all stocks, not only large caps.
 For this reason, I limit the number of Collective2 subscribers to 150.”